anfe67/EUROBIS-QC/DEV_NOTES.md

   needed.
 - Next : Look at parallel processing: Build a Pool for parallel pipeline for num_cpu -2 (at least 2 are needed for mssql), passing a slice of the datasets (would limit in the beginning).
-- Next : Correct pipeline for DwCA, to be consistent with Database processing
+- TODO : Correct pipeline for DwCA, to be consistent with Database processing
-- Next : Tests and Document, install on other PC and try to run in parallel
+- TODO : Tests and Document, install on other PC and try to run in parallel

--
+## 13/01/2021
+- Update query optimization, attempted to use fields that are not null and involved in indexes to speed up the record update process.
+Fields ALWAYS used for update query are : dataprovider_id and %%physloc%%.
+Fields used for update when not null are Latitude, Longitude, EventID and scientificName.
+- Checking correctness, found a miss in the checks of eMoF, due that the eventID is often filled in datasets where the DarwinCoreType = 1.
+Used for something else.
+So, the keying mechanism for eMoF need to be adapted.
+- Also looked at sex check for occurrence records - found error and corrected, need more automated tests.

+- TODO: Implement lookup also for basic fields reqirements (whenever there is a lookup to do really).
+This will bring consistency and flexibility.

+- Looking at parallelization, start with a limited number of datasets, found formula to get x percent of a table at random.
+  Same approach as for files does not seem to work, probably due to mssql or some wrong assumption.
+To review.

+- Looking at changing the example pipeline for DwCA, finding strategy to compare the results ...